simongravelle/nmrformd/README.md

 ## Migration

-This repository will progressively be migrated on [here](https://github.com/NMRDfromMD), when I find the time.
+This repository will progressively be migrated on [here](https://github.com/NMRDfromMD), and the most up-to-date page will be [https://nmrdfrommd.github.io](https://nmrdfrommd.github.io).

 ## Documentation